 For seating, you will often find a dinette with space for 4-6 people, and this will often double as an additional bed.
 This type is more suitable for kids.

-When you go up in length you find additional seating options, such as a couch (that could also double as a bed) or recliners.
+You find additional seating options when you go up in lengths, such as a couch (that could also double as a bed) or recliners.

 Windows are something you should consider when shopping for any recreational vehicle.
-You want to be able to open a window on either side of the rig so that you get a nice breeze through the inside on a hot day.
+You want to be able to open a window on either side of the rig so that you get a nice breeze on a hot day.

-The inside decor style is normally, well, how do we put this?
-Colors are often very beige and bland.
-Materials used often look like they would fit right in at grandma's house.
-Cabinets are often of a design that is less than inspiring.
+The inside decor style usually is, well, how do we put this?
+Colors are often very beige and bland, and materials often look like they would fit right in at grandma's house.
+Cabinets are usually of a design that is less than inspiring.
 However, some manufacturers are trying to spice things up a bit.

-Luxury is not normally something that corresponds with a tow behind camper.
+Luxury is not typically something that corresponds with a tow-behind camper.
 Even so, they have basic features and comforts that make them a home you can take to your favorite campsite.

 Technology features are not necessarily cutting edge.
-You will normally find a stereo that most likely won't make your ears bleed and a TV (probably optional) that is overpriced for what you get, but will do the job.
+You will generally find a stereo that won't make your ears bleed and a TV (probably optional) that is overpriced for what you get but will do the job.

-All but the shortest travel trailer will be self-contained with holding tanks for fresh water, and an RV dump tank for both gray and black wastewater.
+All but the shortest RV camper trailer will be self-contained with holding tanks for fresh water and an RV dump tank for gray and black wastewater.

 Heat is provided by a propane furnace and can be run off the house 12-volt battery.
-Cooling is via a rooftop air conditioner that requires you to be plugged into a 120-volt power source.
+Cooling is via a rooftop air conditioner that requires you to be plugged into a 120-volt power source (shore power).

 Stand-Out Features Of Pull Behind Campers

-Exterior storage options vary wildly on camping trailers, but one fairly universal thing is a forward storage compartment.
-These are accessible from one side or both sides.
+Exterior storage options vary wildly on a bumper pull camper trailer, but one fairly universal thing is a forward storage compartment.
+These are accessible from one side or both sides (pass-through storage).

-However, not every trailer has this storage.
+However, not every model has this storage.
 Exterior storage options on some floor plans are downright pathetic.

 A good design will make full use of all interior storage possibilities.
-Overhead cabinets should be plentiful as well as closets and storage under beds and seating.
+Overhead cabinets should be plentiful, and there should be closets and storage under beds and seating.

-Having at least one trailer slide out is fairly common in travel trailers.
-They expand the living space without having a long trailer.
+Having at least one trailer slide out is relatively common in a travel trailer camper, and they expand the living space without having a long RV.